Case Management Articles

 2. Double-check the case.
 Has there been a recent update to the case that you may have missed?
 Is Product Support waiting on more information from you before they can proceed?

-5. Escalations for high-priority cases need 24 hours since their last update, and the issue is actively causing significant business impact.
+4. Additional help for high-priority cases need 24 hours since their last update, and the issue is actively causing significant business impact.

 • To change a case to medium-priority, request the change in the work notes.